alpercevirgel/alpercevirgel/README.md

   :bulb:	My PhD research revolved around the application of data-driven, biology-aware methodologies to identify biomarkers of vaccine responsiveness in the aging population.

-  Now as a postdoctoral researcher, I investigate early immunological markers to identify individuals at risk of developing rheumatoid arthritis.
+  Now as a postdoctoral researcher, I investigate immune mechanisms preceding rheumatoid arthritis development.

   :computer:	You can find the R scripts for each publication in the corresponding repositories.